2003Madhuri/Movie/README.md

 That's it!
 Your project should now be running.

-# How to Create an API Key for the OMDb API
+# How to Create an API Key for the OMDb API:

 #### Navigate to OMDb API Website: